kavierim/temp/README.md

 - [Last Frame Extractor](https://kavierim.github.io/temp/LastFrameExtractor.html): Extract the last frame of a video as an image.
 Runs 100% in your browser.
 - [Chatbot](https://kavierim.github.io/temp/Chatbot.html): A browser-based chatbot using Transformers.js.
 - [Image to HTML Generator](https://kavierim.github.io/temp/Image2HTML.html): Convert an image into an HTML page using a local model.
 Runs 100% in your browser.
+- [Text to Speech](https://kavierim.github.io/temp/TextToSpeech.html): Generate speech from text directly in your browser using Transformers.js.

 ## How to Use